Dr Trust ECG Pen – Making Telemedicine a Reality

-The Dr Trust ECG Pen is mobile, lightweight and bluetooth-connected.
-The device is operated by interfacing physically between your hand and your chest.
-Although the Dr Trust ECG Pen differs from standard-of-care ECG machines within the in-hospital environment in that it is a 2-lead ECG as opposed to a 12-lead one, it produces ECG traces which are equivalent in their clinical accuracy.
-The device is also integrated with a mobile-phone application, which enables patients to visualize their ECG traces in real-time.
-The device also allows patients to store up to 36 of their latest measurements in chronological order for analysis by their physicians.
+The Dr Trust ECG Pen is mobile, lightweight and Bluetooth-connected.
+It is operated by physically placing the device between your hand and chest.
+Although the Dr Trust ECG Pen differs from standard-of-care ECG machines within the in-hospital environment in that it is a 2-lead ECG as opposed to a 12-lead one, the device can produce ECG traces that are equivalent in their clinical accuracy.
+This heart-check pen is also integrated with a mobile phone application, which enables patients to visualize their ECG traces in real-time.
+The device also allows patients to store up to 36 results of their latest measurements in chronological order for analysis by their physicians.

-The team at Dr Trust is cognizant of the fact that 21st century medicine is about to change radically.
-Older models of care which relied on independent visits to the physician are being phased out with the internet-of-things revolution.
-Indeed, cardiovascular associations around the world have begun to recognize the potential of telemedicine and continuous care around the clock.
-The Italian Society of Cardiology as well as the American Heart Association have made consensus statements endorsing the potential of telemedicine devices such as Dr Trust, in achieving optimal patient outcomes pertaining to cardiovascular and stroke care.
-One study in Georgia found that mobile telecardiology enables the early detection of cardiovascular rhythm disturbances and resulted in an earlier discharge of non-life-threatening cases, improving patients’ overall quality of life and allowing physicians to provide timely clinical opinions .
+The team at Dr Trust is cognisant of the fact that 21st century medicine is about to change radically.
+Older models of care, which relied on independent visits to the physician, are being phased out with the “internet-of-things” revolution.
+Indeed, cardiovascular associations around the world have begun to recognise the potential of telemedicine and continuous care around the clock.
+The Italian Society of Cardiology as well as the American Heart Association have made consensus statements endorsing the potential of telemedicine devices such as Dr Trust, in achieving optimal patient outcomes about cardiovascular and stroke care.
+One study in Georgia found that mobile telecardiology enables the early detection of cardiovascular rhythm disturbances and results in an earlier discharge of non-life-threatening cases, improving patients’ overall quality of life and allowing physicians to provide timely clinical opinions .

 - Stewart, J., G. Manmathan, and P. Wilkinson, Primary prevention of cardiovascular disease: A review of contemporary guidance and literature.
 JRSM cardiovascular disease, 2017.
 6: p.
 2048004016687211-2048004016687211.